5 Benefits of Aloe Vera for Hair

 1) Promotes Hair Growth

 According to University of Hawaii researchers, we can trace the use of Aloe Vera for hair loss back to the ancient Egyptians.
 In fact, Aloe Vera contains enzymes that directly promote healthy hair growth.
 These proteolitic enzymes are able to to eradicate dead skin cells on the scalp that could be clogging the the hair follicle, not allowing for the proper penetration of nutrients in the hair.
 Conditions like seborrhea, which occurs from an accumulation of sebum on the scalp, can contribute to partial baldness.
 Aloe Vera’s keratolic action, breaks down the sebum and dead scalp cells, allowing for further hair growth.
-Also, Aloe Vera’s alkalizing properties can help bring the scalp and hair’s pH to a more desirable level, resulting in further hair growth promotion, while helping the hair retain and moisture.
+Also, Aloe Vera’s alkalizing properties can help bring the scalp and hair’s pH to a more desirable level, resulting in further hair growth promotion, while helping the hair retain water and moisture.

 Anti-pruritic properties are those that can alleviate itching and dryness.
-Pruritus ailments include vexing skin and scalp issues, like psoriasis and .
+Pruritus ailments include vexing skin and scalp issues, like psoriasis and eczema.
 Psoriasis is an auto-immune disease characterized by the excessive production of skin cells.
 Recall, Aloe Vera’s enzymatic properties, enabling Aloe to destroy excessive dead skin cells, while conditioning the skin and scalp.
 Since excess skin cell production is at the heart of Psoriasis’ existence, you could see why Aloe is able help eliminate this issue.
 Aloe can also reduce the redness, scaling, itching and inflammation of scalp psoriasis, which directly benefits the hair, as well.
 In a study reported in Archives of Dermatology, more than 80 percent of the psoriasis patients treated with Aloe Vera showed improvement.

 Historically, one of the primary uses of Aloe Vera has been to reduce redness and inflammation both internally and externally.
 In fact, Aloe Vera has long been used on burns and external wounds as an antiseptic to reduce swelling, and eliminate bacteria.
-This is a great attribute to have in our -free and care products because it helps soothe those that have a sensitive scalp and are prone to irritation.
+This is a great attribute to have in our ammonia-free hair color and care products because it helps soothe those that have a sensitive scalp and are prone to irritation.
 The ingredients responsible for this calming property is Bradykinase, and analesgic anti-inflammatic enzyme, as well as salicylic acid, which is an aspirin-like compound with anti -inflammatory, analgesic, and anti-bacterial properties.

 4) Reduces Dandruff